mantidproject/errorreports/DevelopmentSetup.md

 and enter the requested details.
 Once the account has been created go to `http://localhost:<HOST_PORT>/admin` and login with the details you provided.

-If this step fails then see section below on Shutdown the Server and remove postgres volume.
+If this step fails then see the section below on Shutdown the Server and remove postgres volume.

 ## Shutdown the Server and remove postgres volume